ephemeralenvironments/ephemeralenvironments/CONTRIBUTING.md

 #### Helpful Docker Commands

-- `docker compose up` Starts fresh container, references dockerfile for specs to build container
+- `docker compose up` Builds and runs project in a container, based on instructions in Compose file and references dockerfile for container image specs
 - `docker compose down` Stops and removes containers (all data too)
 - `docker compose stop` Stops but does not remove the container
 - `docker ps` List all running containers

-### To get the project up and running Hugo:
+### To get the project up and running with Hugo:

 1. Follow the [installation guide](https://gohugo.io/installation/)
 2. Go to the root of the project